-Let me take a step back and share with you a powerful example of why we have to work together and the fact that we can't do this alone.
+Let me take a step back and share with you a powerful example of why we have to work together, and the fact that we can't do this alone.
 In Kentucky, in a particular area in Kentucky, suffered a tragic results of a tornado of unprecedented gravity and duration.
-In the immediate aftermath of that tornado, I visited one of the towns that was devastated Mayfield, Kentucky.
+In the immediate aftermath of that tornado, I visited one of the towns that was devastated - Mayfield, Kentucky.

 And when I say devastated, I mean, the entire town was destroyed, except for the resilience of its residents.
-Not just homes, not just businesses, but the departments, the headquarters of the emergency responders.
-The place of worship, the bank, everywhere where people's lives were lived in everywhere their personal resources were retained.
+Not just homes, not just businesses, but the departments, the headquarters of the emergency responders, the place of worship, the bank, everywhere where people's lives were lived in everywhere their personal resources were retained.

-And I saw, I visited the candle factory where people had been working when the tornado struck and there was a safe room in that candle factory where everyone huddled, and everyone was trained to go during an occurrence of an extreme weather event.
+And I saw, I visited the candle factory where people had been working when the tornado struck, and there was a safe room in that candle factory where everyone huddled, and everyone was trained to go during an occurrence of an extreme weather event.

 And that safe room did not withstand the force of this tornado.
-And it was wiped out along with the rest of the Campbell factory.
+And it was wiped out along with the rest of the candle factory.
 And of course, the local community was not equipped to respond to the gravity of the disaster.
 And so, the state officials responded very swiftly, and the state officials were not able to address the full gravity of the consequences.
 So, we in the federal government responded as well.

 And our funding is limited by the statute and regulation with respect to the extent of its reach.
-And so. the private sector came in to provide rescue as well.
-And so, it required on all of community and all of society in response to deliver immediate emergency relief for people who no longer had anything and then looking forward, we take a look at what is required to ensure that the next community that is hit by an extreme weather event of unprecedented gravity, duration or consequence.
+And so, the private sector came in to provide rescue as well.
+And so, it required on all of community and all of society in response to deliver immediate emergency relief for people who no longer had anything.
+And then looking forward, we take a look at what is required to ensure that the next community that is hit by an extreme weather event of unprecedented gravity, duration or consequence.

 What can we do as a community all together in protecting the next community from this type of event?
-And one of the things that we thought about and are working on is making sure that local communities for example, update their building codes.
-So that safe room is not really tailored to the extreme weather events and the consequences of yesterday, but rather what we are experiencing today and what we foresee tomorrow.
+And one of the things that we thought about and are working on is making sure that local communities, for example, update their building codes.
+So that safe room is not really tailored to the extreme weather events and the consequences of yesterday, but, rather, what we are experiencing today and what we foresee tomorrow.

 And we are preparing as a community to be ready for what might occur tomorrow based on what we have learned today.
 We read the papers right now and you see the extreme flooding.
-Again, I think to Kentucky up to the fires in Colorado.
-Now those in New Mexico are more contained.
+Again, I think to Kentucky, up to the fires in Colorado, now those in New Mexico are more contained.

-But we are trying but we require not just the community response but community preparedness in the service of community resilience
+But we are trying, but we require not just the community response but community preparedness in the service of community resilience

 And these events have gripped international attention.